 Furthermore, why

-philosophy of lights" which is the true translation of "the philosophy of
+(the philosophy of Lights), which is the true translation of “the

 cannot be fragmented.
 Through this manipulation, seemingly innocuous, truth no

-longer exists as such, but becomes falsely multiple and of variable geometry depending
+longer exists as such but becomes falsely multiple and of variable geometry

-on each individual's orientation.
-Therefore, let us not allow ourselves to be
+depending on each individual’s orientation.
+Therefore, let us not allow

 Driven by the revolutionary impulse of the